eoinkelly/notes/linux-api/linux-programming-interface-handbook.md

     * to send receive/bytes from the filesystem
     * to send receive/bytes from the network
     * to duplicate itself `fork()`
 * is the result of the kernel taking the bytes of a program from disk, putting them in memory and giving over some resources
-* cwd
 * has a `cwd` pointer which holds the path to the "current working directory"
     * the login process sets its `cwd` from whatever `/etc/passwd` has as the home directory for that user
     * other processes inherits their cwd from their parent process but can change it
+    * the shell is unusual in that it lets you (the user) explicitly change the cwd of the process via the `cd` builtin.

 * CPU modes
     * CPU architectures have the idea of "modes" that the CPU can operate in.